 Loop Duodenal Switch is a complex procedure that causes weight loss with pancreatic diversion, sleeve gastrectomy and intestinal bypass with duodenal switch (also called duodenal switch).
 This approach causes reduced absorption of food as mentioned.

-This method, which is usually applied in diabetic patients with high body mass index, can be performed in a single surgery, but it is also possible to apply it gradually.
+This method, which is usually applied in diabetic patients with high body mass index.
+Also, can be performed in a single surgery, but it is also possible to apply it gradually.
 At the first stage, a different surgery can be performed for bypass 6-18 months after sleeve gastrectomy is performed.

-In the first stage of Duodenal Switch surgery, 85% of the stomach is removed and the stomach is made into a tube shape as in the stomach.
+85% of the stomach is removed and the stomach is made into a tube shape as in the stomach.
 This part facilitates weight loss by creating the effect that restricts food intake.
-In the second step, twelve fingers are separated from the forward part to the layer at the exit of the stomach, called pylori, and further back where bile-pancreas fluids are poured.
+Afterwards, twelve fingers are separated from the forward part to the layer at the exit of the stomach.
+Also, surgeon places it further back where bile-pancreas fluids are poured.

 The gastric outlet is combined with the intestine at a distance of 250 cm from the small large intestinal bile.
 Thanks to this process, the absorption of fat and calories from foods is further reduced compared to bypass surgery.
-By in vitrifying the stomach, both food intake is restricted and absorption decreases as the last 250 cm of the small intestines are used in food transition.
+By in vitrifying the stomach, both food intake is restricted and absorption decreases as the last 250 cm of the small intestines.
 Thus, more effective weight loss is achieved.
-Since the valve at the exit of the stomach is not disturbed, there is no bile escape to the stomach and the stomach ulcers due to it.
-Since this valve is preserved, Dumping Syndrome, which is accompanied by symptoms such as low blood pressure, vomiting and fainting due to the passage of nutrients to the lower intestine, is not seen.
+The valve at the exit of the stomach is not disturbed.
+Thus, there is no bile escape to the stomach and the stomach ulcers due to it.
+Since this valve is preserved, Dumping Syndrome is not seen.
+Along with symptoms such as low blood pressure, vomiting and fainting.

-As with bypass surgeries, a dysfunctional piece of stomach that cannot be reached with endoscopy is not left in the body.
-It is very difficult to diagnose situations such as ulcers and cancers that may occur in the blind stomach section left in bypass surgeries.
+A dysfunctional piece of stomach that cannot be reached with endoscopy is not left in the body.
+It is very difficult to diagnose situations.
+Such as ulcers and cancers that may occur in the blind stomach section left in bypass surgeries.
 It is one of the most effective methods of treating morbidity and controlled diabetes.
 The transition to this surgery is crucially simple in those who gain weight in the long term after gastric surgeries.